lroellin/old-vulnerable-php-app/README.md

 * Remove my (old) email address from the db dump
 * Rewrote .htaccess (RewriteRules were not part of the backup)
 * Moved `<!DOCTYPE html>` to a lower line in `template_upper.php` don't know how that ever worked (headers already sent-problem)
+* Fixed some code that was written before I used Enums.
+Don't think this ever worked afterwards ;)
 * Dockerize it

 Yes, the DB password and the admin user password (hashed) are in the code as-is.
 I've never used them anywhere else, and since this is what it was like, I won't change it ;)

 Note that some stuff is, unfortunately, in German.
-That only includes stuff that's visible to the users, all the code is written in English.
-I even think that you can guess what is there, based on where it is visually is on the page, like the "Anmelden" (login) and "Registrieren" (register) part in the top-right.
+That only includes stuff that's visible to the users (except 1 or 2 places), all the code is written in English.
+I even think that you can guess what is there, based on where it is visually is on the page, like the "Anmelden" (login) and "Registrieren" (register) buttons in the top-right.

 # Known issues